nunocruz/Retropie-Power-Save/README.md

 # External links

 ## Source
 The inspiration to make this project comes from https://github.com/brandflake11/Retropie-Airplane-Mode.
-A project that adds the functionality of enabling and disabling wifi and bluetooth (aka airplane mode).
-Aimed for the RetroPie system, it is incorporated in it's menu, but can also be used as a standalone for the raspberry pi.
+A project that adds the functionality of enabling and disabling wifi and bluetooth (aka airplane mode) in the raspberry pi.
+Retropie-Airplane-Mode aims to be installed as a menu option in the RetroPie system, and there are scripts that take care of that, which are replicated in this project too.
+But to note that the execution scripts, which will enable and disable the components, can also be use in Raspbian too.

 ## Article on power saving
 The information for this project was gathered from https://learn.pi-supply.com/make/how-to-save-power-on-your-raspberry-pi/